 Even after superimposing, you should still retouch the final image so it doesn’t look fake.

 After you merge the layers, tap the filter icon at the bottom of the screen.
-It will then show the sliders the colors and
+It will then show the sliders the colors and exposure settings.
+If the blending mode you used made your photo lighter or darker, fix it by readjusting Exposure.

 Next, change the contrast to make the elements in your image pop more.
 To add mood to your picture, consider applying a filter.
 It will help the colors from the background and the foreground appear uniform.